Zuehlke/machines-code-people/articles/whats-wrong-with-i-dont-write-any-tests-i-am-not-a-tester.md

 ## **Quality**
-Quality is everyone’s responsibility in a scrum team.
-There is no QA team in a scrum context, which means the whole scrum team is responsible for delivering high-quality software that works and is fully tested.
+Quality is everyone’s responsibility in a Scrum Team.
+There is no QA team in a Scrum context, which means the whole Scrum Team is responsible for delivering high-quality software that works and is fully tested.

 Quality attributes that are important:
 * Does it work at all?